LeoMobileDeveloper/awesome-rxswift/README.md

 - [RxBiBinding](https://github.com/RxSwiftCommunity/RxBiBinding) Reactive two-way binding
 - [RxStarscream](https://github.com/RxSwiftCommunity/RxStarscream) A lightweight extension to subscribe Starscream websocket events with RxSwift
 - [RxLocalizer](https://github.com/RxSwiftCommunity/RxLocalizer) RxLocalizer allows you to localize your apps, using RxSwift 🚀
+- [RxRealmDataSources](https://github.com/RxSwiftCommunity/RxRealmDataSources) An easy way to bind an RxRealm observable to a table or collection view

 ## Tutorials